 Apart from microbial and non-microbial factors, some physiological factors also affect the sebaceous gland activity or integrity of the epidermal barrier.

 - Sebaceous gland activity: Dandruff and sebaceous glands activity also have significant associations.
-Active sebum secretion may cause dandruff.
+Active sebum secretion or excell oil may cause dandruff.

 - Epidermal barrier integrity: Change in the composition, cell size, number or the thickness of the outer skin layer of scalp leads to disrupted lipid organization and disrupts the desquamation process, which causes dandruff.

 Other factors which may trigger the dandruff are –

 - Medical conditions like Parkinson’s disease

 - A diet lacking zinc and vitamin B

 The next question which comes in mind is that whether the dandruff is of different types or same?